Our Yoga Classes

 We're excited to introduce our very own take on "power yoga"!
 This class offers all the cardio and strengthening benefits, none of the potentially injurious elements of a strong vinyasa.
 Active beginners are welcome to join this multi-level class.

 “Vinyasa” is usually translated as “flow,” and the term refers to linking breath with movement.
 Each posture flows into the next in a meditative stream.
 Increase strength, flexibility, endurance, and—above all—centeredness as you build movements based on sun salutation series.
-Both modifications and challenges to the poses are offered to make the class appropriate for students of varying levels.
+Both modifications and challenges to the poses are available to make the class appropriate for varying levels of practice, although students should generally expect a faster pace and fewer detailed instructions in this format.

 NOTE: Students are NOT required to sign up for regular classes in advance, but we recommend doing so to ease check-in at the studio and to ensure that you have a spot.
 Purchases are non-refundable.
 If you pre-register for a class and find that you will be unable to attend, please email us; if you have not arrived by 5 minutes before the start of class your spot may be given to another student.
 Please see the Pricing & Policies page for additional info.